Map of Where Different Types of Mushrooms Grow in the United States for Mushroom Foraging

 - Alachua County, Florida

-Magic Mushroom Foraging and Legality – is it Legal to Forage Magic Mushrooms?
+Mushroom Foraging and Legality – is it Legal to Forage Mushrooms?

-The possession of psilocybin mushrooms is illegal throughout most jurisdictions in the United States.
-While some areas have decriminalized magic mushrooms, this isn’t synonymous with legalized regarding psilocybin spore legality from state-to-state, it just means that these things aren’t a priority for law enforcement.
-Only a handful of cities in the United States have decriminalized magic mushrooms, such as Denver and Santa Cruz.
+The possession of mushrooms is illegal throughout most jurisdictions in the United States.
+While some areas have decriminalized mushrooms, this isn’t synonymous with legalized regarding spore legality from state-to-state, it just means that these things aren’t a priority for law enforcement.
+Only a handful of cities in the United States have decriminalized mushrooms, such as Denver and Santa Cruz.

-Want to Study Magic Mushroom Spores Without Breaking the Law?
-Here’s the Legal Way to Get Psilocybin Spores
+Want to Study Mushroom Spores Without Breaking the Law?
+Here’s the Legal Way to Get Spores

-Mature magic mushrooms are illegal.
-This is because they contain a psychedelic compound called psilocybin—however, since the spores of these fungi don’t contain psilocybin (it only manifests during the growth and maturity phases), they’re legal in most states.
+Mature mushrooms are illegal.
+This is because they contain a special compound, since the spores of these fungi don’t contain anything illegal (it only manifests during the growth and maturity phases), they’re legal in most states.
 The only exceptions are California, Idaho, and Georgia.
-If you live in a state other than those, you can buy psilocybin mushroom spores online legally and study them under your microscope!
+If you live in a state other than those, you can buy mushroom spores online legally and study them under your microscope!